damilolah/Introduction-to-Machine-Learning/chapter3.md

 *** =instructions
-- Use createDataPartition() function to partition your dataset
-- Your training set should be 70% of the entire dataset
+- Use createDataPartition() function to partition your dataset.
+Your training set should be 70% of the entire dataset
-- Print out the training and test sets
-- Check the dimension of both datasets to know more about the data
+- Print out the training and test sets and check the dimension of both datasets to know more about the data
 - Now plot the training dataset with age on the x-axis, wage on the y-axis and make the colour based on education.
 What do you notice?
-- Create you own rf_model, but this time grow 500 trees.
+- Create you own `rf_model`, but this time grow 500 trees.
+Print `rf_model` to console.

-#PRINT OUT to check RMSE

 print(rf_model)
 *** =hint
 - type ?createDataPartition to know how to use the createDataPartition() function
 - Make p=0.7 and set list=FALSE
 - To print a variable to the console, simply type the name of the variable on a new line.
-- Use `qplot()` for the fifth instruction.
+- Use `qplot()` for the third instruction.
 Just as you did in the previous exercise.
 - Do you notice that the plot created usinf training set is similar to the plot done on the whole Wage dataset.
 This is because the createDataPartition function splits the data evenly into training and test sets.
 - For the last instruction, set `ntree` to 500.
+Print rf_model to console.
+- To print a variable to the console, simply type the name of the variable on a new line.

 *** =pre_exercise_code
 ```{r}